Federal Express Flight 705: Flight details

-Fully laden with fuel and cargo, the plane was approaching too fast and too high to land on the scheduled runway 9.
+Fully loaded with fuel and cargo, the plane was approaching too fast and too high to land on the scheduled runway 9.
 Due to the plane's weight, speed, and height, it was at risk of breaking up upon landing under these conditions.
 Sanders requested by radio to land on the longer runway 36L.
 Ignoring warnings from the Ground Proximity Warning System and using a series of sharp turns that further tested the DC-10's safety limits, Sanders landed the jet safely on the runway at 16000 kg over its maximum designed landing weight.
 By that time, Calloway was defeated.
-Emergency personnel and police gained access to the plane via the escape slide and ladder.
+Emergency personnel and police entered the plane via the escape slide and ladder.
 Inside, they found the interior of the galley and cockpit covered in blood.
 Calloway was then arrested, taken off the plane, and—along with Peterson, Tucker, and Sanders—was taken to a nearby hospital.

 Aftermath

 The crew of Flight 705 survived the attack but were seriously injured.
-The left side of Tucker's skull was severely fractured, causing motor control problems in his right arm and right leg.
+The left side of First Officer Tucker's skull was severely fractured, causing motor control problems in his right arm and right leg.
 Calloway had also dislocated Tucker's jaw, attempted to gouge out one of his eyes, and stabbed his right arm.
-Sanders suffered several deep gashes in his head, and doctors had to sew his right ear back in place.
-Flight engineer Peterson's skull was fractured and his temporal artery severed.
+Captain Sanders suffered several deep gashes in his head, and doctors had to sew his right ear back in place.
+Flight Engineer Peterson's skull was fractured and his temporal artery severed.
 The aircraft itself incurred $800,000 worth of damage.

-Calloway pleaded temporary insanity, but was sentenced to two consecutive life sentences (federal sentences are not subject to parole) on August 11, 1995, for attempted murder and attempted air piracy.
-Calloway, Federal Bureau of Prisons inmate #14601-076, is imprisoned at USP Allenwood, in Pennsylvania.
+Calloway pleaded temporary insanity, but was sentenced to two consecutive life sentences (federal sentences are not subject to parole) on August 11, 1995, for attempted air piracy and interference with flight crew.
+The latter conviction was vacated on appeal.
+As of May 2025, Calloway is imprisoned at United States Penitentiary, Coleman I, in Florida.

 On May 26, 1994, the Air Line Pilots Association awarded Dave Sanders, Jim Tucker, and Andy Peterson the Gold Medal Award for heroism, the highest award a civilian pilot can receive.
-As of 2004, 10 years after the incident and due to the extent and severity of their injuries, none of the crew had been recertified as medically fit to fly commercially.
+Due to the severity of their injuries, none of the crew was re-certified as medically fit to fly commercially.
 However, Jim Tucker returned to recreational flying in his Luscombe 8A by 2002.

-The McDonnell Douglas DC-10-30 aircraft involved, N306FE, remained in service after the incident, upgraded to MD-10 without the flight engineer position, and was the final MD-10 retired by FedEx on December 31, 2022.
-The plane first flew on November 5, 1985, and was delivered to FedEx on January 24, 1986.
+The McDonnell Douglas DC-10-30 aircraft involved, N306FE, was repaired after the incident then returned to service.
+In 2008, it was upgraded to an MD-10 which, among other improvements, eliminated the need for a flight engineer.
+Later, on June 7, 2022, the aircraft diverted to Tulsa due to a fire indication in the rear lower cargo hold.
+A ladybug infestation from a leaking package in lower cargo caused an erroneous indication.
+Some sources record this as an actual fire, however, no smoke or fire was noted.
+On December 31, 2022, it was among the last of FedEx's MD-10 fleet to be retired, having made its maiden flight on November 5, 1985, and having been delivered to FedEx on January 24, 1986.
+It is currently stored at Victorville Airport.

-On June 7, 2022, the aircraft was involved in another incident, where the crew received a cargo fire indication and diverted to Tulsa International Airport.
-None of the occupants on board were injured.